 Many people find the debt snowball method effective for paying off debt.
 Using this method, you pay off your debts starting with the one that has the smallest balance.
 Make lump-sum payments towards your focus debt while paying the minimum on all the others.

 Use your good credit to help boost your spouse’s credit by making your spouse an authorized user on one of your credit cards.
 Once you add your spouse as an authorized user, the history for that account will appear on your spouse’s credit report.
 Make sure it’s an account with a good credit history, or your efforts could hurt instead of help.

 Sharing a credit card requires much communication in how you'll use and pay the card.
 Upfront, have a discussion about purchase limits and payment habits to prevent conflict.

-Help Your Spouse Get a Secured Credit Card
+Open a Secured Credit Card